pilcrowonpaper/arctic/README.md

 # Arctic

 Arctic is an OAuth 2.0 library for JavaScript/TypeScript that supports numerous providers.
 It's light weight, fully-typed, and runtime-agnostic.
+[Read the documentation →](./docs/main.md)

 ```ts
 import { GitHub, generateState } from "arctic";